alexaandru/fennel-nvim/README.md

 It adds a fennel loader to `package.loaders` and it hooks up to `SourceCmd` for `*.fnl` so it can resolve `:source` and `:runtime` commands.
-It also adds a caching layer on top of that.
+It also adds a bytecode caching layer on top of that.
 That's it.

 ## Usage